 Salted Egg Chicken Wings are becoming popular in Singapore and Malaysia, as well as in all Asian countries.
 It is one of my favourite dishes because of its umami taste and mild spice.
 A combination of a buttery-taste of salted egg yolk sauce and a slight spiciness that helps improve your appetite, and you’ll certainly go for a second round.
 It is similar to buffalo wings, but instead of using a hot pepper sauce, this recipe uses a special salted egg yolk sauce.
 Salted egg chicken wings calories are the most versatile foods as low calories.
 If you are a fan of salted egg, this is certainly the one dish you don’t want to miss.
-Simple salted egg chicken wings recipe is an easy and tasty chicken dish.
+This simple recipe is an easy and tasty chicken dish.

 WHAT IT IS MADE OF?

 It is made of chicken wings, which can also be used in other parts of it, coated with tasty breading flour and salted egg yolk sauce mixed with butter, which gives the taste of “buttered chicken” plus a mild salty taste of salted egg and spiciness of chilli flakes.
 The flour helps to seal in chicken juices to keep it moist.
 The sauce was just too perfect.
 This will certainly stimulate more of your fried chicken and your salted egg cravings.
 It tastes really sweet, savory, and the umami tastes all in one.
 The salted egg yolk was mashed and combined with the melted butter and chilli flakes until the butter thickens and then the fried chicken was added until it was absorbed from the fried chicken coating.
 What I really like about this dish is the unique, mild, spicy flavour and the salted egg is not actually that salty.
 It has an odd powder texture taste while you are eating it, but it is only going to magically disappear.
 Salted egg chicken wings description will always blow our mind with flavour and texture.

 WHAT IS UMAMI?